How to Login after Disabling All Users in Windows?

 So, we will first take ownership of utilman.exe.bak

-and after that we will rename it back to utilman.exe
+and after that, we will rename it back to utilman.exe

-which is copy of cmd.exe
+which is a copy of cmd.exe

 .